Tarini Sharma

 The A.D.H.D Shortage is Causing Real Pain

 The United States cannot continue torturing people who rely on controlled substances to function.
-By Maia Szalavitz
+By Maia Szalavitz.

 The Atlantic